matthansen0/docker-arkime/README.md

 Ready to use Docker images can be pulled from https://hub.docker.com/r/mammo0/docker-arkime

-To run this image a **working Elasticsearch** environment is required.
+To run this image a **working OpenSearch** environment is required.
 Please stick to their documentation for setting this up.
-(E.g. for docker: https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html)
+(E.g. for Docker: https://opensearch.org/docs/latest/opensearch/install/docker)